mia-platform/documentation/docs/software-catalog/manage-items/overview.md

 sidebar_label:  Manage Items
 ---

-There are two main methods to create, modify and delete Marketplace items:
+There are three main methods to create, modify and delete items:

+- (recommended) Use Software Catalog UI
-- (recommended) Use [`miactl`](/cli/miactl/10_overview.md), the Mia-Platform command line interface tool.
+- Use [`miactl`](/cli/miactl/10_overview.md), the Mia-Platform command line interface tool.
 - Open an issue on Mia-Platform [Github community page](https://github.com/mia-platform/community).